- Focus and Scope

 1. Provides strong evidence for its conclusions.

-2. All empirical methods including, but not limited to, qualitative, quantitative, field, laboratory, and combination methods are welcome.
+2. All empirical methods including, but not limited to, qualitative, quantitative, field, laboratory, and mixed methods are welcome.

 3. Of extreme importance to practitioners in the specific field.